Article

 • Supports AI development through improved data access

-• Data Quality & Availability: Insufficient, fragmented, or poor-quality data undermines AI effectiveness (cited by 73% of organizations) (McKinsey 2025).
+• Data Quality & Availability: Insufficient, fragmented, or poor-quality data undermines AI effectiveness (McKinsey 2025).

-• Skills Gap: Shortage of talent with both technical AI expertise and domain knowledge (61% of organizations) (McKinsey 2025).
+• Skills Gap: Shortage of talent with both technical AI expertise and domain knowledge (McKinsey 2025).

 • Integration Complexity: Difficulties incorporating AI into existing systems and workflows.